gkaframanis/webpack5/README.md

 ### Extracting common dependencies
 Eg. use of lodash library in both pages.
 - Webpack has a built-in feature that can extract lodash and any other common dependency into its own bundle, so we don't have to re-download it every time there is a change to our pages.
+- ***npm i react --save***
+- By default webpack extracts common dependencies only when they exceed 30 kb before minification.
+That's way react isn't extracted to a separate bundle.
+We can change the 30kb number.